mirzawaqasahmed/f5-big-iq-lab/docs/class1/module3/module3.rst

 .. _experimental F5 Modules: http://clouddocs.f5.com/products/orchestration/ansible/devel/usage/installing-modules.html

+.. warning:: Ansible 2.6 only support App deployment on VMware environement.
+Anisble support for AWS to come in the future.

 - Create a new Application from Default-f5-FastL4-TCP-lb-template **(BIG-IP Standalone only)**
 - Create a new Application from Default-f5-HTTP-lb-template **(SSG and BIG-IP Standalone)**
 - Create a new Application from Default-f5-HTTPS-offload-lb-template **(SSG and BIG-IP Standalone)**